agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

 The primary considerations in the refactor (in order of importance) are:

 * Pruning dead code, via an active selection of pieces of code to be integrated in a new repository.
-This is mostly relevant for (1) and (3)
+This is mostly relevant for (1) and (3).
 * Removing Python dependencies by replacing command-line calls to RVizScenePublisher and wrappers with GenSceneGraphs calls to `overlaySceneGraph`.
 This is relevant for (2).
 * Documenting the repository and its code.

 There may be minimal rewriting of the actual infrastructure, but we can mostly use a functional subset of the Derendering repo.

-Special consideration should be paid to keeping the modeling and inference code modular (self-contained)
+Special consideration should be paid to keeping the modeling and inference code modular, so that we can very easily make a Jupyter notebook version.

+Looking ahead, if there is cross compatability for `.jl` files to be read as Jupyter notebooks (maybe with cells defined by comments), we will want to use that, and then define the tutorial sequence through a set of self-contained `model.jl`/`infer.jl` pairs, so that we can run any single sequence as part of the overall infrastructure, or read it as an almost completely self-contained notebook/document for others.

 # Deliverables

+1. [ ] *README.md* containing a summary of the infrastructure
-1. [ ] Push-button Makefile that runs entire pipeline
+2. [ ] Push-button Makefile that runs entire pipeline
+    1. [ ] Running data generation pipeline reruns the following:
+        1. [ ] Download raw YCB-Video dataset and convert to canonical dataset format
+        2. [ ] Generate YCB-Synthetic dataset
-2. [ ] Running data generation pipeline calls the following:
+    2. [ ] Running data download pipeline reruns the following:
-    1. [ ] Generate YCB-Video dataset from raw data
+        1. [ ] Download converted YCB-Video dataset
-    2. [ ] Generate YCB-InHouse dataset from raw data
+        2. [ ] Download YCB-InHouse dataset
-    3. [ ] Generate YCB-Synthetic dataset
+        3. [ ] Download YCB-Synthetic dataset
+    4. [ ] Downloads YCB-Video raw data and YCB-InHouse prepared data
-3. [ ] Running `run_methods.jl` generates
+    5. [ ] Running `run_methods.jl` produces inference/baseline output and visualization
-4. [ ] Running
+    6. [ ] Running `run_evaluation.jl` produces
+3. [ ] Simple generation of results